bahyahmed/weatherapp-gitlab-ci-cd-with-docker-helm-eks/README.md

 - AWS EKS as the Kubernetes cluster provider

-- GitLab Docker Registry for storing Docker images
+- DockerHub Registry for storing Docker images

 ## Services in the Application